bucketeer-io/bucketeer-docs/docs/feature-flags/creating-feature-flags/create-feature-flag.md

   borderWidth="1px"
 />

 You can clone and archive flags as well.
 To perform these actions, click the three-dot button on the desired flag.
+Cloning copies the flag into one or more other environments at once.
+Check the [Clone Flag](/feature-flags/creating-feature-flags/settings#clone-flag) section to learn what is copied.

 :::info Feature flag status